uspki/policies/certificate-policy.md

 - Comparison of the hash of the self-signed certificate against a hash value made available via authenticated out-of-band sources (note that hashes posted in-band along with the certificate are not acceptable as an authentication mechanism)

 ### 6.1.5 Key sizes
-Certificates MUST meet the following requirements for algorithm type and key size.
+Certificates shall meet the following requirements for algorithm type and key size.

 (1) Root CA Certificates